Course Title: Design Studies 1 (Furniture Design)

 Overview of Learning Resources

 Most of the study and its assessable outcomes will be learner directed and as such you will be largely responsible for your own learning resources.
-Some resources will be supplied for certain learning activities (specific readings etc) as the course unfolds.
 It is seen as essential that you develop a level of confidence in gathering learning resources that are appropriate in a rigorous and well-managed manner.
 Design Studies requires significant amounts of reading, observing, talking to people and documenting encounters.

 The University Library has extensive resources for Furniture Design students.
 The Library has produced a subject guide that includes quality online and print resources for your studies http://rmit.libguides.com/furnituredesign